Chili Line: History

 Only a few branches were constructed along the Chili Line.
 During the 1880s and 1890s two short timber spurs were built, one from No Agua to Stewart Junction, and another west from Taos Junction to La Madera for use by the Hallack & Howard Lumber Company for finished lumber products.
 A line along the Rio Chama from Chamita to the D&RG's San Juan Extension was under construction, with a railbed built as far as Abiquiú.
 This line started at a wye junction north of the depot at Española and immediately south of the Chili Line's Rio Chama trestle, however, no track was ever laid beyond the wye.
 In 1903 the D&RG and the New Mexico Central Railway opened Santa Fe Union Station on a site adjacent to the AT&SF's depot.
 The new station replaced an older one on the north side of the Santa Fe River next to the D&RG's terminal facilities.
 The D&RG was interested, along with others, in connecting Taos to its system, but surveys indicated that such a connection was not feasible.
 Instead the name of a station 20 mi from Taos was restyled Taos Junction in 1915.
 The line struggled to turn a profit; road transportation began to outcompete the train, and the quality of the timber shipments was low.
 The railroad continued to operate until the Interstate Commerce Commission approved DRG&W's abandonment in 1941.
 The line closed amid Santa Fe's annual fiesta in September 1941.
 The DR&GW proposed reusing some of the line's infrastructure for use on a railroad along the Burma Road in a then embattled Southeast Asia.
 Despite some local outcry and national media attention the railway was completely dismantled in 1942.
 As of 2017, the majority of the Chili Line's former right of way is still relatively intact.

 The socio-economic impact of the Chile Line was important to the farmers and residents of Northern New Mexico.
 For generations the primary mode of production was subsistence farming.
 The introduction of the railway meant that farmers could now transport their goods to market much faster.
 Trains would deliver the mail and barrels of potable water from Antonito and San Antonio creeks for sale in localities with severe water shortages.
 When engineers would pass by towns and blow their whistles, women would bring laundry baskets and collect hot water to do laundry.
 Brakemen would deliver newspapers from Alamosa to the various stops free of charge by tossing them from the moving trains.
-One engineer reportedly would deliver a bone daily from an Alamosa butcher shop to Toas Junction for a "loyal newspaper delivery dog ('Minnie')".
+One engineer reportedly would deliver a bone daily from an Alamosa butcher shop to Taos Junction for a "loyal newspaper delivery dog ('Minnie')".